tolitius/mount/README.md

 (mount/defstate answer-to-the-ultimate-question-of-life-the-universe-and-everything :start 42)
 ```

+More specifically, the value is being [trampoline](http://clojure.github.io/clojure/clojure.core-api.html#clojure.core/trampoline)d.
+Whenever you want to have a function as a state value (i.e. escape the trampoline), wrap it with `mount.core/fn-state`.

 ### Using State

 For example let's say an `app` needs a connection above.
 No problem: